tristan-blackbrownberlin/dineblack/README.md

 ## Deployment

 This project is deployed with [Zeit Now](https://zeit.co/home), utilising [Now Secrets](https://zeit.co/docs/v2/build-step#using-environment-variables-and-secrets) (see now.json file), but could be deployed wherever.

-## Forked and Inspired by

-This project was forked and inspired by [Dine CPH](https://github.com/covid19-group/dinecph), which was built by [Sebastian Winther](https://github.com/sjwinther).
-Big shoutout!